 Rotavirus is a very contagious virus that causes diarrhea.
-It's the most common cause of diarrhea in infants and children worldwide, resulting in over 215,000 deaths annually.
-Before the development of a vaccine, most children in the United States had been infected with the virus at least once by age 5.
+Before the development of a vaccine, most children had been infected with the virus at least once by age 5.

 Although rotavirus infections are unpleasant, you can usually treat this infection at home with extra fluids to prevent dehydration.
-Occasionally, severe dehydration requires intravenous fluids in the hospital.
-Dehydration is a serious complication of rotavirus and a major cause of childhood deaths in developing countries.
+Occasionally, severe dehydration requires receiving fluids through a vein (intravenously) in the hospital.

-In adults who are otherwise healthy, a rotavirus infection may cause only mild signs and symptoms or none at all.
+In healthy adults, a rotavirus infection may cause only mild signs and symptoms or none at all.